dl-m9/JCLab-new/content/_index.md

           icon: 📱
           icon_pack: emoji
         - name: Vehicle as a Service (VaaS)
-          description: Our Vision is to leverage the Vehicles to build a
+          description: We are delicated to use of vehicles to build a cost-effective service network, called the Vehicle as a Service (VaaS) paradigm.
           icon: car
           icon_pack: custom
         - name: Cybersecurity